benjamin-ackerman/R_products_tutorial/README.md

 Double check on the GitHub website to verify that the files have been pushed!

 #### Download data for the R package
 Next, while we have the terminal open and directed into the "halloween" directory, let's download the data that we'll be attaching to the R package.
-In order to actually attach the file with the data, we will need to have the data saved locally as a .RData file in the `data/` directory.
-I've written an R script located in the `R_package` directory that does the following:
+In order to actually attach the file with the data, we will need to have the data saved locally as a .RData file in the `data/` folder.
+I've written an R script located in the `R_package` directory of this repo that does the following:

 1) Reads in the .csv file from FiveThirtyEight into R
-2) Saves the dataframe as an .RData object in the `data/` directory of the package.
+2) Saves the dataframe as a .RData object in the `data/` directory of the package.

 To download and run the R script, you can enter the following code into the command line: